How to use Wish in English

-We use the verb “to wish” when we want a situation to be different to what it actually is
+We use the verb wish in English when we want a situation to be different to what it actually is

 Wish + Infinitive